xoro/ssh-tunnel/README.md

 doas ./ssh-tunnel.sh --server-ssh-user server_username --server-ssh-host server.example.com --server-ssh-forward-port 2222 --install-local-service
 ```

+When installing as a service, the script will automatically check for and install `autossh` if needed.

 ### Features

+- **Compatibility-focused design**:
+  - Uses standard short options for SSH (`-N`, `-R`, `-p`, `-o`)
+  - Works across macOS, Linux, and BSD systems
+- **Efficient resource usage**:
+  - Only installs `autossh` when needed for service installation
+  - Uses regular SSH for direct execution
+- **Automatic reconnection** when installed as a service:
   - Uses `autossh` to automatically reconnect if the connection drops
+- **Flexible deployment options**:
+  - Supports direct execution for testing
+  - Supports service installation for persistence
-- Automatically detects and installs as a service based on your init system:
+- **Automatic service installation** based on your init system:
   - For BSD systems: Creates an rc.d script and adds it to rc.conf
   - For SysV init systems: Creates an init.d script and enables it
   - For unknown systems: Sets up a crontab entry to check and restart the tunnel